truzo/tomango-2018/site/content/blog/how-to-write-better-copy-for-your-website-part-2-make-it-all-about-your-reader.md

 Consider and compare the following messages and consider how you would react to them as a customer:

-	<li>"Our software enables you to combine your tasks and email management to improve productivity"
+- "Our software enables you to combine your tasks and email management to improve productivity"
-	<li>"Software for you to get more done at work"
+- "Software for you to get more done at work"

 They both get to the same point, but which one gets your attention?